Integrating Semi-Supervised and Active Learning for Semantic Segmentation: Ablation Study and Discussion

-We conducted an ablation study on the Vaihingen dataset and provided the results in Table \ref{tab:ablation_study} for different combinations of the components of the proposed hybrid method.
-Prior to applying the proposed active learning process, only implementing the TSF semi-supervised learning method with randomly sampled 15\% of labelled data, which serves as a practical starting percentage for labelled data \cite{sener2017active, sinha2019variational, seung1992query, xie2020deal}, results in a mIoU of 53.91\%.
-By incorporating active learning (AL), which identifies erroneous regions using a 0.7 threshold on the predicted probability map and increases the labelled data by 9\% (bringing the total to 24\%), a modest improvement of 1.66\% was achieved, raising the mIoU to 55.57\% The addition of the EMD module further enhances performance, providing a 0.61\% improvement in mIoU, bringing the total to 56.18\%.
+We conducted an ablation study on the Vaihingen dataset and provided the results in Table \ref{tab:ablation_study_city} for different combinations of the components of the proposed hybrid method.
+Prior to applying the proposed active learning process, implementing only the TSF semi-supervised learning method with randomly sampled 15\% of the labelled data, which serves as a practical starting percentage for labelled data \cite{sener2017active, sinha2019variational, seung1992query, xie2020deal}, results in an mIoU of 53.91\%.
+By incorporating active learning (AL), which identifies erroneous regions using a 0.7 threshold on the predicted probability map (the threshold is consistent with that used in PLAR) and increases the labelled data by 9\% (resulting in a total of 24\%), a modest improvement of 1.66\% in mIoU was achieved, raising it to 55.57\%.
+The addition of the EMD module further enhanced performance, yielding an additional 0.61\% increase in mIoU and bringing the total to 56.18\%.
+This modest improvement from integrating EMD indicates that, although EMD provides error locations that are complementary to the confidence-based method, the differences between the error maps produced by the two different approaches are small.
 Notably, the proposed pseudo-label auto-refinement strategy significantly enhances performance, delivering a 5.82\% mIoU increase, raising the total to 61.39\%, compared to using only TSF with AL. Finally, by integrating all the proposed modules, the hybrid active SSL approach achieves high performance with a mIoU of 61.47\% for the Vaihingen dataset.